Hey there, we noticed you didn't complete your Advanced Coupons purchase.

 Additionally, a happy customer is one who returns to your online store and makes additional purchases.
 For example, take a look at Sephora’s “Play!” scheme:

-Play By Sephora click to zoom
+Play by Sephora click to zoom

 Sephora puts together a brand-new assortment of its newest and best-selling products, after which it develops a game using those products.